-Spain v Albania
+Spain snatch friendly win over Albania

 Post update

-Foul by Elseid Hysaj (Albania).
+Foul by Ylber Ramadani (Albania).

 Post update